Can I Say: Music and lyrics

-Musically, Can I Say is a hardcore punk album.
+Musically, Can I Say is a hardcore punk and melodic hardcore album.
 According to Ned Raggett of AllMusic: "Baker's roots in Minor Threat are clear throughout, but at the same time, the production, assisted by Ian Mackaye, is actually stronger and crisper than much of that band's work."
 The album occasionally incorporates call-and-response vocals.
 Raggett said that frontman Dave Smalley "has a vocal delivery halfway between strident pronouncement and anguished reflection -- it's not emo in the original sense of the term (or alternately the late-90s watering down of same), but it's a careful balance just the same."

 Lyrical themes explored on the album include the personal politics of Smalley.
+Original vocalist Brown would later claim to have written nearly all of the lyrics, as he had recorded songs from the album with the band before being replaced by Smalley.

 Reception and legacy

 Ned Raggett of AllMusic gave the album three and a half stars out of five, and wrote: "Can I Say helps mark a turning point between hardcore's straight-ahead origins and a more accessible approach that would eventually prime the way for punk's breakthrough in the mid-'90s."

+The album was remastered and re-released on CD with six bonus songs in 2002.

+The album would prove influential to the emerging emo genre due to its mix of hardcore intensity and melodically sung choruses.
+"Circles" appeared on a best-of emo songs list by Vulture and was featured in the soundtrack of the videogame Tony Hawk's Proving Ground.

+On October 19, 2010, the band released Dag With Shawn, featuring original vocalist Shawn Brown.
+Originally recorded and meant to be released in 1985, the recording was shelved after Brown was replaced by Smalley.
+Dag With Shawn features eight of the original tracks and one of the CD reissue bonus tracks from Can I Say, all featuring Brown.

-Blink-182 drummer Travis Barker has the phrase "can I say" tattoo on his chest as a tribute to Dag Nasty's debut album, which is one of his favorites.
+Blink-182 drummer Travis Barker has the phrase "can I say" tattooed on his chest as a tribute to the album, which he has said is one of his favorites.